García slam for Rangers in 13-2 win to avoid sweep by Astros

 Peters had an RBI double that capped a three-run first that put the Rangers ahead to stay.
 They opened the game with three consecutive singles, the last by García to drive in the first run.
 Peters added another sac fly in the third, when Jake Meyers made an impressive catch going to his knees on the warning track in deep left center.

-García, an All-Star outfielder this season, and Peters are among 13 rookies on the Rangers’ 26-man roster.
-Both finished a triple shy of a cycle.
+García and Peters, among 13 rookies on the Rangers’ 26-man roster, both finished a triple shy of a cycle.

 Greinke struck out one and walked two while allowing a season high-matching six runs and nine hits in his four-plus innings.
 Bryan Abreu then gave up seven runs while recording only two outs.